A Guide to Drawing Blood from Overweight or Obese Patients

 Patient Safety & Proper Techniques

-Using standard, one-inch needles may not be adequate enough for some larger patients.
+Using standard, one-inch needles may not be adequate for some larger patients.
 However, if you are going to use a larger probing needle, accurate vein location must be established beforehand.

 How to Find a Vein